What should I know about Medicare eligibility?

 What are my Medicare coverage options?

-Original Medicare is health insurance offered through the US government and helps pay for some, but not all, your hospital stays and doctor visits.
+Original Medicare is health insurance offered through the US government and helps pay for some, but not all, of your hospital stays and doctor visits.
 Original Medicare does NOT pay for any of your prescription drug expenses.
-An Original Medicare plan may be enough for you.
-Visit medicare.gov to find out the Medicare plans available to you in your area.
+It also has no coverage for routine dental care, vision or fitness benefits.
+Still, an Original Medicare plan may be enough for you.
+Visit medicare.gov to find all the various Medicare plans that are available to you in your area.

 - Medicare supplement plans